OOPSpam/blog/_posts/2024-08-16-spam-protection-for-woocommerce.md

 [WooCommerce](https://woocommerce.com/) is a go-to e-commerce plugin for WordPress.
 It supports different payment methods including Paypal, Stripe via add-ons, and standard payments like credit cards even cash & check payments.
 WooCommerce comes with a lot of features for free.
 You can start selling your products and offer a subscription with multiple currencies out of the box.
 No surprise WooCommerce is a leading e-commerce solution with [%36.68 market share](https://www.statista.com/statistics/710207/worldwide-ecommerce-platforms-market-share/).

-> 🚨 A new attack targets WooCommerce shops using Block-based checkout.
-Learn how to protect yourself from fake orders in our article: [Card Testing Attacks: A New Threat Vector Through WooCommerce Block-based Checkout](https://www.oopspam.com/blog/card-testing-attacks-a-new-threat-vector-through-woocommerce-block-based-checkout).
+> 🚨 New card testing attacks are hitting WooCommerce stores.
+[Our article](https://www.oopspam.com/blog/card-testing-attacks-a-new-threat-vector-through-woocommerce-block-based-checkout) explains how they exploit checkout pages and [how to block fake orders using Order Attribution fields like Origin and Device Type](https://www.oopspam.com/blog/how-to-stop-failed-orders-with-unknown-origin-in-woocommerce#quick-fix-enable-oopspam-protection-in-woocommerce).

 {% include toc.md %}